arnav-jain1/Fall_2024/EECS_565/L5-Symmetric Encryption.md

 Encrypt plaintext 3 times with 3 different keys
 	DES + DES^-1 + DES
 	Uses 2 or 3 keys (Key 1, then 2, then 1/3)
-Increases key length to 112
+Increases key length to 112 (2x not 3x)
 	Weakness is that its slow

 ## Double DES